Fast Homomorphic Linear Algebra with BLAS: Introduction

 \subsection{Related works}

 There has been a massive effort on encrypted linear algebra, with a large body of works considering the encrypted Mv and MM problems.
-Among those, we may mention~\cite{JKLS18,HCJG24,MMJG24,ZL23,HHW+21,GQH+24,ZLW23,CYWLF24} in the MM case, and~\cite{HS14, HS18, ACLS18, ALPRSSY21, CHAM23, Rhombus24} in the Mv case.
-None of these provides reductions to cleartext Mv/MM, preventing from using highly efficient cleartext linear algebra as BLAS.
+Among those, we may mention~\cite{JKLS18,HCJG24,MMJG24,ZL23,HHW+21,GQH+24,ZLW23,CYWLF24,RT22,SCCTA20,HWC24,JLKN+22} in the MM case, and~\cite{HS14, HS18, ACLS18, ALPRSSY21, CHAM23, Rhombus24,SCCTA20} in the Mv case.
+None of these provides reductions to cleartext Mv/MM, preventing from using highly efficient cleartext linear algebra like BLAS.
+Their limitation stems from the intertwining of the linear algebra and homomorphic operations.

 We are aware of only two previous works that provide algorithms for linear algebra which proceed by reduction to cleartext data.
 We already mentioned~\cite{LZ22}, which provides a reduction from one $\cpmm$ to two $\ppmm$'s.
 However, it requires matrix dimensions above or equal to the RLWE ring-degree.
-In practice, to enable computations with a reasonable precision and 128-bit security, the degree should be at least~$2^{12}$.
+In practice, to enable computations with a reasonable precision and 128-bit security, the matrix dimension should be at least~$2^{12}$.
 Another work~\cite{GHV10} adapts the BGN cryptosystem~\cite{BGN05} to LWE.
 It also provides a reduction from $\ccmm$ to $\ppmm$'s.
 However, this is a pre-FHE scheme that supports only a single matrix-matrix multiplication and no further homomorphic computations beyond additions.
 In particular, the output ciphertexts do not have the same structure as its input ciphertext.
 In contrast, our $\ccmm$ algorithms can be used in an FHE computation.

+Following the initial submission of this article, and during the review process, two relevant works on encrypted matrix multiplication appeared.
+In~\cite{GL25}, the authors proposed a homomorphic encryption scheme that supports fast encrypted matrix arithmetic, including matrix-matrix multiplications and matrix transposition.
+Both~\cite{GL25} and~\cite{CKL25} consider fast batch $\ccmm$, i.e., $\ccmm$ on multiple (pairs of) inputs in parallel.
+We observe that the solution from~\cite{CKL25} is directly compatible with the CKKS scheme, while that of~\cite{GL25} uses a different algebraic framework.
+These are reductions to batch $\ppmm$'s.